showbright1/blog/content/python/parse-feeds-with-feedparser.md

-Title: Playing with Tweepy
+Title: Parse Feeds with FeedParser
 Date: 2013-05-20
 Author: Michael Martinez

-## Parse Feeds with FeedParser

 I am currently working on a [Flask](http://flask.pocoo.org/) feed reader app.
 The plan is to enable a reader app that attaches to static site generator like